Lepidosauria

 The Lepidosauria (/,lEpᵻdou'sɔːri@/, from Greek meaning scaled lizards) is a superorder of reptiles, containing the orders Squamata and Rhynchocephalia.
-Squamata also includes lizards and snakes.
-Squamata contains over 9,000 species, making it by far the most species-rich and diverse order of non-avian reptiles in the present day.
+Squamata, comprising lizards and snakes, contains over 9,000 species, making it by far the most species-rich and diverse order of non-avian reptiles in the present day.
 Rhynchocephalia was a formerly widespread and diverse group of reptiles in the Mesozoic Era.
 However, it is represented by only one living species: the tuatara (Sphenodon punctatus), a superficially lizard-like reptile native to New Zealand.

 Lepidosauria is a monophyletic group (i.e. a clade), containing all descendants of the last common ancestor of squamates and rhynchocephalians.
 Lepidosaurs can be distinguished from other reptiles via several traits, such as large keratinous scales which may overlap one another.
 Purely in the context of modern taxa, Lepidosauria can be considered the sister taxon to Archelosauria, which includes Testudines (turtles), Aves (birds) and Crocodilia (crocodilians).
 Lepidosauria is encompassed by Lepidosauromorpha, a broader group defined as all reptiles (living or extinct) closer to lepidosaurs than to archosaurs.